chrultrabook/docs/src/docs/firmware/about.md

 * Updates/replaces the stock RW_LEGAGY payload (SeaBIOS or edk2) included on many older models; supplements the ChromeOS / secure boot payload (depthcharge)
 * Leaves all stock functionality intact, including the Developer Mode boot screen and Recovery Mode functionality
 * Allows device to dual-boot linux alongside ChromeOS
-* Does not require disabling the firmware write-protect
+* Does not require disabling write-protect
 * Carries zero risk of bricking the device
 * On many models, includes bugfixes and enables additional functionality